WHO ARE OUR PARTICIPANTS IN

 Tessie: 15.2 hand chestnut Belgian/Quarter Horse mare born in 2001.
 Tessie was bred and trained by the Amish as a cart horse.
 Tessie is the PATH Region 5 2017 Equine of the Year!

 Quincy: 16 hand registered bay Appaloosa gelding born in 1999.
 Quincy is a retired 4-H, event, and third-level Dressage horse.

-Lex: 16.1 hand silver dapple bay Thoroughbred/draft cross gelding born in 2002.
-Lex is a former trail horse..
+Lex: 16.2 hand silver dapple bay Thoroughbred/draft cross gelding born in 2002.
+Lex is a former trail and hunter/jumper lesson horse.